Perseus: King of Mycenae

 The two main sources regarding the legendary life of Perseus—for the Greeks considered him an authentic historical figure—are Pausanias and the Bibliotheca.
-Pausanias asserts that the Greeks believed Perseus founded Mycenae.
+Pausanias asserts that the Greeks believed Perseus founded Mycenae as his capital.
 He mentions the shrine to Perseus that stood on the left-hand side of the road from Mycenae to Argos, and also a sacred fountain at Mycenae called Persea.
 Located outside the walls, this was perhaps the spring that filled the citadel's underground cistern.
 He states also that Atreus stored his treasures in an underground chamber there, which is why Heinrich Schliemann named the largest tholos tomb the Treasury of Atreus.

 Apart from these more historical references, the only accounts of him are from folk-etymology: Perseus dropped his cap or found a mushroom (both named myces) at Mycenae, or perhaps the place was named after the lady Mycene, daughter of Inachus, mentioned in a now-fragmentary poem, the Megalai Ehoiai.
 For whatever reasons, perhaps as outposts, Perseus fortified Mycenae according to Apollodorus along with Midea, an action that implies that they both previously existed.
 It is unlikely, however, that Apollodorus knew who walled in Mycenae; he was only conjecturing.
 Perseus took up official residence in Mycenae with Andromeda where he had a long, successful reign as king.

 Suda

 According to the Suda, Perseus, after he married Andromeda, founded a city and called it Amandra (Ἄμανδραν).
 In the city there was a stele depicting the Gorgon.
 The city later changed the name to Ikonion because it had the depiction (ἀπεικόνισμα) of the Gorgon.
 Then he fought the Isaurians and the Cilicians and founded the city of Tarsus because an oracle told him to found a city in the place where after the victory, the flat (ταρσός) of his foot will touch the earth while he is dismounting from his horse.
 Then he conquered the Medes and changed the name of the country to Persia.
 At Persia, he taught the magi about the Gorgon and, when a fireball fell from the sky, he took the fire and gave it to the people to guard and revere it.

-Later, during a war, he tried to use Medusa's head again, but because he was old and could not see well, the head didn't work.
+Later, during a war, he tried to use Medusa's head again, but because he was old and could not see well, the head did not work.
 Because he thought that it was useless, he turned it toward himself and he died.
 Later his son Merros (Μέρρος) burned the head.